Dev2th3Core/oop/C#/docs/polymorphism.md

 Now that you've practiced polymorphism, you're ready to move on to [Inheritance](./inheritance.md), where you'll learn how classes can share and extend behavior.
 Inheritance is the foundation that makes polymorphism possible, allowing you to build flexible and reusable code structures.

-Remember: Polymorphism is like having a universal remote for your code—it lets you interact with many different objects in a consistent way, while each object can still do its own thing.
+Remember: Polymorphism is like having a universal remote for your code, it lets you interact with many different objects in a consistent way, while each object can still do its own thing.
 Practice using both method overriding and overloading, and experiment with interfaces to see the full power of polymorphism in C#!